2021-01-28

 - Upcoming ReAct Webinar: Expert Conversation about new report

-- New ReAct report: Governments need to take more leadership to ensure global sustainable access to effective antibiotics
+- ReAct report: Governments need to take more leadership to ensure global sustainable access to effective antibiotics

 - 4 considerations for addressing antimicrobial resistance through pandemic preparedness